codio/knowledge/student-source/students/accessing-codio/paying.rst

 - **Credit limit reached**: Ask your card issuer to increase your limit.
 - **Single-charge maximum exceeded**: Ask your issuer to raise the per-transaction limit.
-- **Charge frequency limit reached**: Wait until your card resets, ask your issuer to raise the limit, or use a different payment method.
+- **Charge frequency limit reached**: Wait until your issuer's limit resets, ask your issuer to raise the limit, or use a different payment method.
 - **Card doesn't allow online transactions**: Ask your issuer to enable this, or use another card.
 - **Card doesn't allow international transactions**: Ask your issuer to enable this if paying from abroad, or use another card.
 - **Card not authorized for MO/TO transactions**: Contact your issuer to allow this classification (mail order/telephone order).